iPlantCollaborativeOpenSource/Advanced_iPlant/03-ho-s3-storage.rst

 ``files-list $IPLANT_USERNAME``

-You should see the directories and files you're used to seeing in the iPlant Discovery Environment.
+You should see the directories and files you're used to seeing in the iPlant Discovery Environment as well as the "TheKesselRun.jpg" file just uploaded.

 List your new S3-based storage resource: